 Edit the path for your master language file.
 In this case we want to have

 config/locales/en.yml.
-Make sure you tick the “Rename target files as well?” checkbox, and it will automatically rename the other files accordingly.
-That is,
+If you leave the “Rename target files as well?” checkbox ticked it will automatically rename the Target files depending on the language.

 🔗Multi-File projects File Structure